-The list of direct perpetrators of these violations includes formations of the army, especially the 4th Armoured Division and the Republican Guard, as well as the security service departments, especially the Airforce Intelligence Service and the Military Security Service.
-Additionally, the list includes a large number of local militias, most of which are sectarian in composition, which differ from one area to another.
-More dangerously, the list includes local administrative and central institutions, such as municipalities, city councils, ministries of housing and local administration, and such.
-What we concluded from this study is that while the military arms of the regime commit violations in a direct procedural sense, the administrative institutions cover up and legitimize those violations through new legislation, new regulatory plans, and other tools.
+The list of direct perpetrators of these violations includes formations of the army, especially the Fourth Division and the Republican Guard.
+It also includes security branches, especially Air Force Intelligence and Military Security.
+It also includes a large number of local militias, most of which are sectarian in composition, and which differ from one area to another.
+More dangerously, some perpetrators include local and central administration institutions such as municipalities, city councils, ministries of housing and local administration, among others.
+What we concluded from this study is that while the regime's military arms commit violations in a direct procedural sense, administrative institutions provide cover and legitimacy for those violations through legislation, new zoning plans, and other tools.